gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 A challenge password []:
 ```

 You will notice that the `Common Name` now contains the device Id that we retrieved earlier.
-You can add a password if you.
-Its more secured if you do.
+You can add a password if you like.
+Its more secure if you do.

 Now lets generate the x509 certificate that will be placed on the device.